Beware the Ugly Truth About Florida Condo Laws

 The Florida Legislature must start reviewing and changing condo laws such that the state, not the individual, enforces them.

-This will mean providing better funding, but it will be money well spent.
+This will mean providing better training and more funding, but it will be money well spent.

 © 2018 Sondra Rochelle